-Vamshi Basupalli, SWAMP
+Vamshi Basupalli, SWAMP Project, University of Wisconsin

 Yekaterina O'Neil, Micro Focus

 (Normative) Use of fingerprints by result management systems

 On large software projects, a single run of a set of analysis tools can produce hundreds of thousands of results or more.
 To deal with so many results, some engineering teams adopt a strategy whereby they first prevent the introduction of new problems into their code, and then work to address the existing problems.